ArielMAJ/CS50P-Project/README.md

+# Remove Background with an offline GUI

-# This is my CS50P project!
+This is my CS50P project!

+#### Video Demo: <OMITTED>

-This project is a Graphical User Interface for helping making it easier to remove image background offline.
-You can add as many jpg, jpeg and png images as you wish and remove their background all at once.
-Images will be processed in parallel and the resulting image will be saved alongside the original one with "\_NO\_BG" at the end of its name.
+#### Description: This project is a Graphical User Interface for helping making it easier to remove image background offline.
+You can add as many JPG, JPEG and PNG images as you wish and remove their background all at once.
+Images will be processed in parallel and the resulting images will be saved alongside the original one with "\_NO\_BG" at the end of its name.
+This uses U2NET for human segmentation and works best with images of people (might not work well with other things).
+This was developed on Windows 11 and doesn't work on linux as it is.

 ## project.py